DAFoam/DAFoam.github.io/index.md

 {% endfor %}
 </div>

+{% include note.html content="This website is under construction for v3.0.0" %}

 DAFoam develops an efficient discrete adjoint method to perform high-fidelity gradient-based design optimization with the [MACH-Aero](https://github.com/mdolab/MACH-Aero) framework.
 DAFoam has the following features:

 - It uses a popular open-source package [OpenFOAM](https://www.openfoam.com) for multiphysics analysis.